HeloiseS/Graphics/README.md

 This content is more academic and specialist oriented (as opposed to the what's a.. infographcis which are aimed at the general public).

 * sn_spectra (SVG, PDF, PNG): Just a summary of the main features of SN spectra.
 Inspired by similar graphs by Kasen and Gal-Yam.
+* electron_scattering (SVG, PDF, PNG)
+* sn_classification (SVG, PDF, PNG): Summary of the supernvoa classification.
+One of my older pics.

 ## "What's a..." infographics.